Join our EUSSC Scottish Trips Facebook group to find out when we head north

 For the latest up-to-the-minute information and webcams, visit the Ski Scotland website here.

-If you have any questions relating to our Scottish trips or about skiing in Scotland in general please email Jacob at using the form below
+If you have any questions relating to our Scottish trips or about skiing in Scotland in general please email Megan at email@example.com using the form below